-That Petitioner and Simon for the first time began working in the insurance business together and Petitioner was pursuing at the time work on making Simon’s insurance plans digital media presentations for carriers, clients and underwriters.
-That Petitioner was commissioned by Simon to build him a website and design the software as website were the hottest new thing at the time for businesses and Simon wanted Petitioner to create digital presentations for clients, carriers and banks and create a digital underwriting program that could used online and get his companies up to speed in the new digital age.
+That Petitioner and Simon for the first time began working in the insurance business together in close proximity and Petitioner was pursuing at the time work on making Simon’s insurance plans quotes and sales data into screaming digital media presentations for carriers, clients and underwriters.
+That Petitioner was commissioned by Simon to build a website and design the software necessary to implement the idea, as websites were the hottest new thing at the time for businesses and Simon wanted Petitioner to create digital presentations for clients, carriers and banks and create a digital underwriting program that could be used online and get his companies ahead in the new digital age.

-That Petitioner was and is computer savvy and was already working with a team in California to achieve online multimedia presentations and quickly had a team put together in Boca Raton, including two of Simon’s clubs staff workers, Jude Rosario and Zachirul Shirajee, who Petitioner employed to work on these projects.
+That Petitioner was and is computer savvy and was already working with a team in California to achieve online multimedia presentations and quickly had a team put together in Boca Raton, including two of Simon’s clubs staff workers, Jude Rosario and Zachirul Shirajee, who Petitioner employed to work on these projects and who instantly became more a part of the family than just employees.

-That the problem was that online bandwidth is limited and the presentations just would not work on a thin pipe, such as internet modems.
-When Petitioner had created high quality video and graphic presentations that worked well on the computer or CD and then compressed them for the web at low bandwidth, the videos became graphic nightmares and they were left with basic text presentations and banner ads that looked horrific.
-Simon stated he would never use it to sell with the quality so poor and so Petitioner went back to the drawing board, again and again and again, failing repeatedly.
+That the problem was that online bandwidth is limited and rich image and video presentations just would not work on a thin pipe, such as internet modems.
+Petitioner had created high quality video and graphic presentations that worked well on the computer or CD and then compressed them for the web at low bandwidth, the videos became graphic nightmares and they were left with basic text presentations and banner ads that looked horrific.
+Simon stated he would never use it to sell to clients or carriers with the quality so pathetically poor and so Petitioner went back to the drawing board, again and again and again, failing repeatedly.

 That Simon urged Petitioner to continue trying to resolve the problems and “fix this shit up” or get rid of the computers and website wholly.
 The problem for Petitioner and millions of others at the time was that leading engineers worldwide had already given up the search to fix these problems, as mathematically trying to get good video and imaging to end users over low bandwidth was deemed the Internet Holy Grail, as it was akin to trying to suck an elephant through a straw.